 - Example Two: Faculty Member B teaches School of Medicine courses in oncological sciences.
-Working at her desk at home on Saturday, she designs a chemical compound that may fight non-Hodgkin's Lymphoma.
+Working at home on Saturday, Faculty Member B designs a chemical compound that may fight non-Hodgkin's Lymphoma.
 In the absence of other relevant facts, the University will assume ownership of the invention because the invention arises within Faculty Member B's area of expertise.
 (See Section III.B.1(a)(1).)

 - Example Three: Staff Member C is an engineer employed by the University to fabricate medical devices.
-Working in his garage on Saturday, Staff Member C invents a topical cream that accelerates the healing process for cuts and abrasions.
-In the absence of other relevant facts, the University will not assume ownership of the invention because creation of the invention did not require the specialized skills and expertise Staff Member C must have to perform his University responsibilities.
+Working in the garage on Saturday, Staff Member C invents a topical cream that accelerates the healing process for cuts and abrasions.
+In the absence of other relevant facts, the University will not assume ownership of the invention because creation of the invention did not require the specialized skills and expertise Staff Member C must have to perform Staff Member C's University responsibilities.
 (See Sections II.A and III.B.1(a)(1).)

 - Example Four: Participating in a specific research project funded by the School of Engineering and supervised by University faculty, Student D invents a novel shale extraction process.
 In the absence of other relevant facts, the University will assume ownership of the invention, even if Student D received academic credit in connection with the research, because the invention was created as a result of University research.
 (See Sections II.D and III.B.1(b).)